bytedance/fedlearner/example/privacy/DPAUC/README.md

 ### Figures and logs

 * You can check the Roc-AUC curve in the folder of `figures/roc_auc`.
-* You can check the logs of our previous results in the folder of `output`.
+* You can check the logs of our previous results in the folder of `outputs`.